devlooped/nugetizer/readme.md

 ## Advanced Features

-This section contains miscelaneous useful features that are typically used in advanced scenarios and are not necessarily mainstream.
+This section contains miscellaneous useful features that are typically used in advanced scenarios and are not necessarily mainstream.

 ### Dynamically Extending Package Contents